spapicchio/QATCH/README.md

 The figure above shows examples of the performance metrics on a toy dataset.
 <br>

 Given the ground truth result (target) with three tuples over two attributes, we report the metric values for five predictions, coming either from a QA or from the execution of a query in SP.
+More details can be found in the [metrics](src/metrics) folder

 ## Project

-The project contains two parts: the `src` library and the `generated_examples`.
-The latter contains the generated tests with the corresponding predictions and scoring metrics.
-This is to prevent the costly generation of test results with the openAI API.

-- `src` overview:

 ```shell
 |-- metrics